trien-hong/EventTracking/README.md

 There is also a profile component built in containing several different things.
 The first is a way to change your account information (username, password, & zip code).
 For customization purposes, a user may also add/delete a profile picture to/from their account.
 The second is a way to view all the events that you have saved.
 The third is a way to view all the reviews that you have left.

+I have also added Cypress for simple end-to-end/E2E testing.
+I will add more test cases as time goes on.

 # Django w/ ReactJS & PostgreSQL
 This version is using Django (specifically as an API using Django's REST framework) with ReactJS and PostgreSQL as the database.
 Nginx is serving both React and Django.
 All API request is going through Nginx and Gunicorn. <br>
 This is a single page applcation (SPA).
 A page refresh never occurs.
 Everything is rerender on a single page depending on the user's action.